 • There are NO membership fees or dues aside from individual event registration fees and optional side pots.

-• Disabled or Special Medical Needs: Competitors will be allowed to use kayaks or canoes with maximum of 12V trolling motors, or Kayak Manufacturer Motors, for competitions with prior approval from Tournament Director.
+• Disabled or Special Medical Needs: Competitors will be allowed to use kayaks or canoes with trolling motors, or Kayak Manufacturer Motors just like everyone else.

-• Tournament Director reserves right to seek verification such as a doctor’s note.
+• Tournament Director reserves right to seek verification such as a doctor’s note (or a negative covid test result).
 Please contact the Tournament Director with ample time to make these arrangements.
 (SEE ADDENDUM ABOVE)

-• Participants MUST attend the Captain’s Meeting.
-There will be only one on Saturday Morning at the announced time.
-You must verify that you are registered on I-angler, and have your Hawg trough checked before you get your Identifier.
+• Participants MUST view the Captain’s Meeting.
+There a live video at the announced time.
+You must verify that you are registered on I-angler, identifiers will be issued before midnight that evening.